 This blog post is here to provide you with an adaptable lesson plan that uses the Thanksgiving/Fall Gratitude Round as it’s anchor.
-I am providing you with unlimited copies of the round for free – (you must use code: SIMPLEGIFT at checkout).
-The round normally sells for $.99 per copy.
+I am providing you with unlimited copies of the round for free – (you must use code: “SIMPLEGIFT” at checkout).
+The round normally sells for $14.85.

-Musically-speaking, Thanksgiving is an often overlooked holiday and yet it is embedded in the fabric of family of American culture.
+Musically-speaking, Thanksgiving is a holiday that we often overlook and yet it is embedded in the fabric of family and American culture.

-This pre-Thanksgiving lesson plan has all the fixins needed to serve up a meaningful and memorable rehearsal for your singers.
-It will work for virtually all ages: elementary, middle school, and high school because it focuses on universal concepts that can be easily adapted.
-The overall concepts that will be addressed in this lesson are: pinpointed articulation, written solfege, sung solfege, and a group discussion about gratitude.
+This Pre-Thanksgiving lesson plan has all the fixins needed to serve up a meaningful and memorable rehearsal for your singers.
+Choirs of all ages can sing and enjoy this round.
+It works for elementary, middle school, and high school because it focuses on universal concepts that we can easily adapt.
+The overall concepts we will address in this lesson are: pinpointed articulation, written solfege, sung solfege, and a group discussion about gratitude.

 The Round itself

-Besides the musical elements of the song that will be explained, there is one positive, teachable theme that this round embraces: gratitude.
+Besides the musical elements of the song that I will explain, there is one positive, teachable theme that this round embraces: gratitude.

 I created the Thanksgiving/Gratitude Round as a means to teach the two “th” sounds (voiced and unvoiced), both of which require a very forward tongue position.
 Thrown into the lyrics is the reinforcement of the ‘tr/ch’ consonants from the Trick or Treat round.

 This round can be sung throughout the fall season as it makes no direct mention of Thanksgiving.
 Also, it is a great choice for a performance and it is written with a beautiful ending chord, naturally infused into the round.
-In fact, our choir will be singing this round along with Iris Levine’s “Hiney Ma Tov” and my brand new arrangement of Simple Gifts for SAB (also available in SSA) at a Thanksgiving Interfaith Service. destiny download free
+In fact, our choir will be singing this round along with my new arrangement of Simple Gifts for SAB (also available in SSA) at our community’s annual Thanksgiving Interfaith Service.
+At this service, we also sing Siyahamba and a very simple, mainly unison version of God Bless America.

 This lesson will not require our singer’s to break up into a round (unless there is time to do so).
 More on this later!